mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ### Wrapping Up

 That’s it!
-You now have a fully functional, certificate-based AWS Client VPN — without having to pay AWS Private CA’s hefty price tag.
+You now have a fully functional, certificate-based AWS Client VPN without having to pay AWS Private CA’s hefty price tag.
 By using Serverless CA, we’ve built a scalable, revocable, IaC-backed certificate authority that runs for under $50 a year.

 From here, we can layer on additional access controls, integrate with IAM Roles Anywhere, or extend the same CA for other use cases.

-You’ll still need to pay for the [AWS VPN](https://aws.amazon.com/vpn/pricing/) itself — including the hourly charge for the VPN endpoint (even when idle), plus any connection and data transfer fees — but at least you're not spending $400/month just to run a CA.
+You’ll still need to pay for the [AWS VPN](https://aws.amazon.com/vpn/pricing/) itself including the hourly charge for the VPN endpoint (even when idle), plus any connection and data transfer fees.
+But at least you're not spending $400/month just to run a CA.